Energy Production

 There are already a number of initiatives in Duluth to help us make this transition.
 One is the Duluth Shines!
 Solar Map that shows the solar potential of every roof in Duluth.
 You can use it to see if your home or building can use solar power and find local providers.

-Another shift to renewable energy happening right now is the Lincoln Park Solar Garden.
-Ecolibrium3 has completed the Lincoln Park Solar Garden project.
-The 40-kilowatt solar array at the northeastern entrance to Lincoln Park will be the neighborhood’s first community-owned, low-income solar project!
-The power from the array will benefit the Duluth Veterans’ Place, a transitional housing project by the Minnesota Assistance Council for Veterans, and provide long-term funding for a Community Energy Fund to help families that are struggling to pay their utility bills.
+Another shift to renewable energy was the Lincoln Park Solar Garden.
+Ecolibrium3 completed the Lincoln Park Solar Garden project in 2020.
+The 40-kilowatt solar array at the northeastern entrance to Lincoln Park was the neighborhood’s first community-owned, low-income solar project!
+The power from the array benefits the Duluth Veterans’ Place, a transitional housing project by the Minnesota Assistance Council for Veterans, and provides long-term funding for a Community Energy Fund to help families that are struggling to pay their utility bills.

 And, Minnesota Interfaith Power and Light has an initiative to help families, neighbors, business, or places of worship work together to make a solar purchase through their group solar buy program